-2.4 Proced dure for making or amending a Local Planning Policy 2.4.1 cal government resolves to prepare a Local Planning Policy, al government - (a) is to publish a notice of the proposed Policy once a week for 2 consecutive weeks in a newspaper circulating in the Scheme area, giving details of - (i) where the draft Policy may be inspected; (ii) the subject and nature of the draft Policy; and (iii) in what form and during what period (being not less than 21 days from the day the notice is published) submissions may be made; (b) may publish a notice of the proposed Policy in such other manner and carry out such other consultation as the local government considers appropriate.
-2.4.2 the expiry of the period within which submissions may be the local government is to - (a) review the proposed Policy in the light of any submissions made; and (b) resolve to adopt the Policy with or without modification, or not to proceed with the Policy.
-2.4.3 local government resolves to adopt the policy, the local ment is to - (a) publish notice of the Policy once in a newspaper circulating in the Scheme area; and (b) if, in the opinion of the local government, the Policy affects the interests of the Commission, forward a copy of the Policy to the Commission.
-2.4.4 A poli (a). cy has effect on publication of a notice under clause 2.4.3 2.4.5 time, is y of each Local Planning Policy, as amended from time to s to be kept and made available for public inspection during ss hours at the offices of the local government.
-2.4.6 s 2.4.1 to 2.4.5, with any necessary changes, apply to the ment of a Local Planning Policy.
+- 2.4.1 If a local government resolves to prepare a Local Planning Policy, the local government - - (a) is to publish a notice of the proposed Policy once a week for 2 consecutive weeks in a newspaper circulating in the Scheme area, giving details of - - (i) where the draft Policy may be inspected; - (ii) the subject and nature of the draft Policy; and - (iii) in what form and during what period (being not less than 21 days from the day the notice is published) submissions may be made; - (b) may publish a notice of the proposed Policy in such other manner and carry out such other consultation as the local government considers appropriate. - 2.4.2 After the expiry of the period within which submissions may be made, the local government is to- - (a) review the proposed Policy in the light of any submissions made; and - (b) resolve to adopt the Policy with or without modification, or not to proceed with the Policy. - 2.4.3 If the local government resolves to adopt the policy, the local government is to - - (a) publish notice of the Policy once in a newspaper circulating in the Scheme area; and - (b) if, in the opinion of the local government, the Policy affects the interests of the Commission, forward a copy of the Policy to the Commission. - 2.4.4 A policy has effect on publication of a notice under clause 2.4.3 (a). - 2.4.5 A copy of each Local Planning Policy, as amended from time to time, is to be kept and made available for public inspection during business hours at the offices of the local government.

+2.4.6 Clauses 2.4.1 to 2.4.5, with any necessary changes, apply to the amendment of a Local Planning Policy.